-and is necessary for certain colder climates.
-That’s because a heat pump has trouble when the temperatures hit about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As unusual as it may sound, during cooler temperatures, a heat pump is intended to pull heat from the outdoors and use it to warm the inside air.
-Just because the air outside feels cold, there is still plenty of available heat for the heat pump to operate correctly, but at exceptionally low temperatures there is not ample heat available outside to heat the air inside to high enough temperatures needed to keep warm.
-So while a heat pump may be great during the heating season for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
-If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.
+A furnace is a stronger heating system and is essential for certain colder climates.
+That’s because a heat pump has issues when the temperature hits about 40 degrees Fahrenheit.
+As weird as it may sound, during cold weather, a heat pump is intended to pull heat from the outside air and use it to heat the inside air.
+Although it may be too cool outside for comfort, there is still plenty of available heat for the heat pump to function well, but in exceptionally cold climates there is not enough heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+So while a heat pump may be great during the heating season for someone in Tampa, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

-a no-charge in-home quote.
-We are here to answer any and all of your questions to make sure you make the right decision for your home.
+If you’re not sure which system would work best for you, call Fras-Air/General Service Experts to schedule a complimentary in-home quote.
+We are happy to answer any and all of your questions to ensure you make the right decision for your home.